Roho7/comp4024/weekly-reports/week4/week4-Meeting.md

 Rohosen Bhattacharya [psxrb10@nottingham.ac.uk](mailto:psxrb10@nottingham.ac.uk)

 1. What did you do from previous meeting?
+   - Added camera confines successfully.
+The camera now tracks the player.
+The player can also fire now and kill enemies.
-2. What are you working on moving forward from this meeting?
+3. What are you working on moving forward from this meeting?
+   - Working on player animation, player 2 development.
-3. Any challenges to your progress?
+5. Any challenges to your progress?
+   - It was difficult fixing the camera movement as it required using a different plugin.
+The player fire and enemy damage also bloated up the logic and needs to be organized and refactored.

 Leo Meyler [psylm10@nottingham.ac.uk](mailto:psylm10@nottingham.ac.uk)